Sitefinity/feather-packages/Bootstrap/README.md

 ## Editing and creating a grid widget
 By default we include the most popular column combinations as grid widgets.
 Modifying a grid widget template is super easy.
 If you want to modify the grid widget with two equal columns go to `/ResourcePackages/Bootstrap/GridSystem/Templates`, open `grid-6+6.html` and make your changes.
-You may want to add an extra CSS class to a column, change the label of the field for adding CSS classes for this column in the grid widget designer in Page editor or change the name of a column's placeholder name in Page editor .
+You can add an extra CSS class to a column, change the label of the field for adding CSS classes for this column in the grid widget designer in Page editor or change the name of a column's placeholder name in Page editor .

 Example:
 ```